box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/5-connect-box-functions.md

 const client = sdk.getAppAuthClient("enterprise");
 ```

-The first `boxConfig` assignment line will use the `boxConfig.json` file you
+The `boxConfig` assignment line will use the `boxConfig.json` file you
 downloaded from your Box app at the end of [step 2][step2].
 The sample above is
 assuming that you have it stored in the same folder as `process.js`.
 If that's
-not that case, change the path to point to where your `boxConfig.json` file is,
+not the case, change the path to point to where your `boxConfig.json` file is,
 and what it may be named.

 The last `client` assignment line is creating a Box client object which may be